AI experts sharing free tutorials to accelerate your business.

 Before you start:

-• Load config.yml for practice name, provider roster, standard meeting cadence, and voice preferences
+• Load config.yml for practice name, provider roster, standard meeting cadence, voice preferences, state, and CE-hours-by-state defaults

-• Reference knowledge-base/regulations/ for HIPAA rules on clinical meeting documentation, and OSHA / state board rules for training documentation
+• Reference knowledge-base/regulations/ for HIPAA rules on clinical meeting documentation, OSHA / state-dental-board rules for training documentation, and state-by-state record-retention windows

 Process: